 Extenders that don’t need extension tubes to stack

-Canon’s own extenders will need the extension tube in order to stack them together as we have seen, but some third-part extenders will stack together without using the intermediary extension tube.
+Canon’s own Mark III extenders will need the extension tube in order to stack them together as we have seen, but some third-part extenders will stack together without using the intermediary extension tube.
 I’m a little loathe to state categorically that this can be done since I’ve not tried it myself, but it is widely reported that you can stack a Sigma EF 1.4x extender and a Sigma EF 2x extender together with no tube between them.
 I have also seen the same reported for Kenko extenders.
 I would say that if you plan to do this, make sure you either try it in a store first, have a store salesperson try it for you, or buy it from a place with a very good return policy like B&H Photo, just in case it doesn’t work as expected.
 I’d also caution that generally these third party extenders are thought to be good, but not as good as the Canon ones in terms of image quality.
-Since stacking extenders already puts a huge strain on image quality, if the results are very important to you then it would be best to use the highest quality extenders you can get, which is the proper Canon ones.
+Since stacking extenders already puts a huge strain on image quality, if the results are very important to you then it would be best to use the highest quality extenders you can get, which are the proper Canon ones.

 Share your experiences!